CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade4.md

 ##### Step 14

-Once the Operator is installed and functional, create a new 4.4.0-beta.2 cluster matching the cluster details recorded in Step 1.
+Once the Operator is installed and functional, create a new {{< param operatorVersion >}} cluster matching the cluster details recorded in Step 1.
 Be sure to use the same name and the same major PostgreSQL version as was used previously.
 This will allow the new clusters to utilize the existing PVCs.
 A simple example is given below, but more information on cluster creation can be found [here](/pgo-client/common-tasks#creating-a-postgresql-cluster)

 NOTE: If you have existing pgBackRest backups stored that you would like to have available in the upgraded cluster, you will need to follow the [PVC Renaming Procedure]( {{< relref "Upgrade/manual/upgrade4#pgbackrest-repo-pvc-renaming" >}}).